dgroomes/stackoverflow-look-back/README.md

   it)!
 * One of the significant changes of Chrome's Manifest V3 over Manifest V2 is the [Action API unification](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#action-api-unification)
+* I'm not sure how to do global state anymore since I've incorporated modules.
+In a browser extension context especially, a content script might be loaded multiple times, a web page script might be loaded multiple times and it's important for the subsequent loads to not have a negative effect.
+For example, the first load might initialize an listener object, and subsequent loads must not initialize a new listener object because then it leads to "double listens" and other unintended side effects.
+Plus I'm confused how to declare global variables in TypeScript.
+I should stick the to the `window` right?

 ## Reference